MarcisGailitis/GCP---Associate-Cloud-Engineer/3 Essential Google Cloud Infrastructure - Core Services.md

 Storage classes:

-- Standard - "Hot" data and/or stored only brief period of time like data-intensive computations:
+- Standard - "Hot" data and/or stored only brief period like data-intensive computations:
-- Nearline – infrequently accessed data like backup, long-tail multimedia content and data archiving
+- Nearline – infrequently accessed data like a backup, long-tail multimedia content, and data archiving
 - Coldline – infrequently accessed data that you read/modify at most 1x quarter
 - Archive – Data archiving, online backup, and disaster recovery